Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week10.md

       10.0.20.0/24
   Az2:
     Type: AWS::EC2::AvailabilityZone::Name
-    Default: ca-central-1b
+    Default: us-east-1b
   Az3:
     Type: AWS::EC2::AvailabilityZone::Name
-    Default: ca-central-1d
+    Default: us-east-1c
 ```

 ### Virtual Private Cloud

-The VPC  is a logically isolated section of the AWS cloud where you can launch AWS resources, It serves as the foundational networking component for Yarcrud app architecture, providing the network environment for all the other resources.
+The VPC  is an entirely different section in the AWS cloud where you launch AWS resources, It serves as the foundational networking component for the Cruddur app architecture, providing the network environment for all the other resources.

 - **Type**: `AWS::EC2::VPC`
 - **Properties**: